 Skill: Altering Code

-The calculation of the mean for a set of data in block-based coding software might look like this:
+The calculation of the mean for a set of data in block-based coding program might look like this:

 While the same outcome can be obtained with a single line of code in a spreadsheet.